PV-314/lfl3-kit/readme.txt

 lfl-utils-alpha1Variable.gp and lfl-utils-alpha3Variable.gp, respectively contain
 the code for each of these two cases.

-Finally, lfl-utils-general.gp, step2-utils.gp and step4-utils.gp
+Finally, lfl-utils-general.gp, step2-utils.gp, step3-utils.gp and step4-utils.gp
 contain common code used by both lfl-utils-alpha1Variable.gp and lfl-utils-alpha3Variable.gp.
+These steps correspond to the steps in the kit manuscript.

 HOW TO USE
 ==========